mitmedialab/prg-raise-playground/README.md

 # change directory (cd) to the repository

 npm run init
 # This will symlink the packages together to allow for seamless local development, and installs dependencies for each package.
-This should only need to be ran once (unless you checkout a branch that adds new package dependencies).
+# This should only need to be ran once (unless you checkout a branch that adds new package dependencies).
-# Takes about 1.5 minutes
+# Takes ~1.5 minutes

 npm run dev
 # This starts up a development server, serving all the currently implemented extensions.